What is a Rhinoplasty and a Septoplasty?

 Patients undergoing evaluation for rhinoplasty will have a thorough evaluation by their plastic surgeon.
 This will include consideration of any medical conditions you might have.
 A complete examination of the outside and inside of the nose will be completed as well as an evaluation your facial proportions.
 Your plastic surgeon will ask you about your breathing, history of allergy or sinus problems, and history of nasal injuries, birth defects, or previous surgery.
 A full set of facial photographs, including a 3D image of your face will be taken to help with planning your operation.

-When evaluating your for surgery, your surgeon will assess the size and shape of your chin and lower jaw.
+When evaluating you for surgery, your surgeon will assess the size and shape of your chin and lower jaw.
 The goal of rhinoplasty is to create a well-shaped nose that fits your face well.
-When patients have a small chin, a genioplasty may be beneficial to improve the proportions of the nose and face.
-When needed, this combination of operations will give you the very best result.
+When patients have a small chin, a genioplasty may also be beneficial to improve the proportions of the nose and face.

 What Should I Expect After Having Rhinoplasty Surgery?